CageCode/World-Food-Ecosystems/practical1/understandinggradients.md

 <br />

-The analysis of today that we will perform will focus on the gradient in land cover and agricultural practices which are driven by changes in temperature and precipitation.
+Our working hypothesis of today, is that the strong difference we see in vegetation and agricultural practices (check the video at the top of this page) are related to the gradients in elevation, temperature & precipitation.
 We will investigate this gradient over a transect in North-West USA.
 Thus the geospatial parameters that fit the scope of the analysis would be:

 <br />